mathpianop/battleship/whiteboard.md

 6. Refactor fillGameboards to display where ships are

-7. Add shipsDetails getter to Gameboard
+7. Add shipsDetails getter to Gameboard????

 8. Refactor gameboard from ships to shipsDetails????